5 Soft Skills Every Software Developer Should Master

 According to a survey conducted by Prezi last year, “70 percent of employed Americans who give presentations agree that presentation skills are critical to their success at work.”
 In order to become good at presenting, rehearse your presentation until you’re confident about your delivery, focus on maintaining eye contact, avoid moving too much, and remember to think positive.

 Dread presentations?
-Don’t worry, take a look at these tips on how you can improve your stage presence, engage the audience, and deliver confidently.
+Don’t worry, take a look at these tips on the art of public speaking, and how you can improve your stage presence, engage the audience, and deliver confidently.
 Most importantly, focus on your body language—people can tell you are nervous just by observing your hunched posture or your jittery hand movements.

 Want to be inspired?
 Read the journey of this stuttering sovereign who overcame his speech impediment and led his nation during difficult times.